monkeyatcomputer/bundoorascouts.org/_pages/sections/rover-scouts.md

 All adult members of Scouting need a Working with Children Check, but this is a small price to pay for the rewards of leadership, personal development, and the opportunity to bring a positive change to the people around you.

-The Scouting movement is all about producing leaders, and here’s where Handfield/Snowy Morcom Unit shines.
+The Scouting movement is all about producing leaders, and here’s where Handfield Rover Unit shines.
 As part of the Scouting Achievement Pathway, and in line with our motto 'Service', you’ll be able to help lead activities with younger sections and other Scout Groups, contributing to the youth in the community and giving back to where we came from.

 #### Rover Scout Motto